Dumbbell Lateral Lunge

 How to Perform

-1. Step directly out to the side with one foot, keeping the opposite leg straight.
+1. Step laterally with one foot, keeping the other leg straight.

 Coaching Tips